Class Schedules and Catalog Background Image

 This course gives students an opportunity to study topics in Hospitality that are not included in regular course offerings.
 Each Topics course is announced, described, and given its own title and 296 number designation in the class schedule.

-HOSP 299: Occupational Cooperative Work Experience
+HOSP 299: Occupational Work Experience Education

-Units: 1-4
+Units: 0.5-14

 Prerequisites: None

 Enrollment Limitation: Career Center approval.
-May not enroll in any combination of cooperative work experience and/or internship studies concurrently.
+Fourteen unit maximum in any combination of work experience education and/or internship studies per semester.

 Acceptable for Credit: CSU

-Cooperative Work Experience is intended for students who are employed in a job directly related to their major.
+This course is intended for students who are employed in a job directly related to their major or career area of interest.
 It allows such students the opportunity to apply the theories and skills of their discipline to their position and to undertake new responsibilities and learn new skills at work.
 Topics include goal-setting, employability skills development, and examination of the world of work as it relates to the student's career plans.
-Students may not earn more than 16 units in any combination of cooperative work experience (general or occupational) and/or internship studies during community college attendance.
+Students must develop new learning objectives and/or work/intern at a new site upon each enrollment.

 Campus Locations